john-science/feb2/README.md

   * Starving Ghoul - Starts at low health and attacks until killed or healed
   * Vampires and Werewolves - Can be killed or Cured.
 * The game should be deterministic, so each pass through looks the same.
+  * Each game should probably have one random seed.
+* You will need to forgo all material possessions to ascend.
+  * You need to drop all items to go up the final staircase.